Formo

 Autocapture

 The Web SDK automatically captures common events such as page views and wallet events (connect, disconnect, signature, transaction, etc) with full attribution (referrer, UTM, referrals.)
+You do not need to configure anything to track these events.

 Identify users